 Any time I make a beef stew of any kind or pot roast, I always, always brown the meat.
 This soup is no different.
 You’ll also want to trim some of the fat off of the oxtail unless you get an amazing cut of meat.
 It’s a little on the fatty side sometimes and it tends to make the soup a little more oily than I prefer.

 But it’s so worth it to take the extra time to do these things.
 I promise.

 This soup is super delicious and nothing can replicate the flavor that the oxtail affords.
-Get it nice trimmed, brown it up in the pan, deglaze it with a little red wine.
+Get it nicely trimmed, brown it up in the pan, and deglaze it with a little red wine.
 Mmmm….